Former Irish Prime Minister & EU Ambassador to the U.S.

 In the 1981 general election, Bruton was heavily involved with Fine Gael’s campaign, assisting them to their place in a coalition with the Labour Party.
 At the age of 34, Bruton became the Minister for Finance.

-The economic situation at the time meant that the coalition government was unable to meet some of its promises, meaning a controversial budget was suggested by Bruton; his ideas were unpopular and Fine Gael lost power in January1982.
+The economic situation at the time meant that the coalition government, which had no majority, had to introduce a severe controversial budget.
+As a result Fine Gael lost power in January 1982.

-When the coalition returned to power in November of the same year, Bruton was initially made Minister for Industry and Energy, and then Minister for Industry, Trade, Commerce and Tourism.
-In 1986, he returned to his previous role as Minister for Finance, though disagreements relating to his budget caused a rife between Fine Gael and the Labour Party, eventually resulting in another election.
+When the coalition returned to power in November of the same year, Bruton was initially made Minister for Industry and Energy and then Minister for Industry, Trade, Commerce and Tourism.
+In 1986, he returned to his previous role as Minister for Finance, though disagreements relating to his budget caused a rift between Fine Gael and the Labour Party, eventually resulting in another election.

-Leadership of Fine Gael Bruton first became a candidate for the role of leader of Fine Gael in 1987, following the partys defeat and the resignation of Garret FitzGerald.
+Leadership of Fine Gael Bruton first became a candidate for the role of leader of Fine Gael in 1987, following the party’s defeat and the resignation of Garret FitzGerald.
 He lost out on the spot to Alan Dukes, becoming deputy leader.
-When the party was defeated in 1990, Bruton became the partys leader.
+When the party was defeated in 1990 in a Presidential Election, Bruton became the party’s leader.

 As leader of the party, Bruton was often pigeon-holed by the opposition and the media as a more right wing individual than his predecessor.
-On this basis, some of his actions surprised the public, including his policy to call for a referendum to investigate the legalisation of divorce in Ireland.
-Despite Brutons policies, Fine Gael lost out to a Labour coalition with Fianna Fil in the 1992 election.
-In 1994, Bruton was able to form a government with the Labour Party and Democratic Left after the government collapsed.
-At the age of 47, Bruton became one of the youngest Taoisigh in Irish history.
+On this basis, some of his actions surprised the public, including his policy to introduce and pass a referendum to allow divorce in Ireland.
+Despite Brutons policies, Fine Gael lost out to a Labour coalition with Fianna Fail in the 1992 election.
+In 1994, Bruton was able to form a government with the Labour Party and Democratic Left after the previous Fianna Fail/Labour coalition government collapsed.
+At the age of 47, Bruton became one of the youngest Taoisigh in Irish history up to that time.

-Taoiseach Bruton was Taoiseach between 1994 and 1997, and became known for his moderate views (identifying with the Irish Parliamentary Party).
+Taoiseach Bruton was Taoiseach between 1994 and 1997 and became known for his moderate views (identifying with non violent approach of the Irish Parliamentary Party).
 His relationships with the UK and his contribution to the Northern Ireland Peace Process are some of the aspects of his tenure which are most well remembered.

 During Brutons time as Taoiseach, the British Royal Family made an official visit to Ireland since 1912, a sign of improved relationships.
-The visit divided public opinion in Ireland and the UK.
+In 1997, while Fine Gael gained seats, the party lost government because of greater seat losses by its partners in the Labour Party.

-Although Fine Gael invited Bruton to return as the party leader and candidate in 2011, he declined their offer.
+In 2011 Fine Gael invited Bruton to stand as a candidate for the Presidency of Ireland, he declined their offer.

 Post Taoiseach Career

 Bruton remained the leader of Fine Gael until 2001.
 His support of European integration saw him become one of the Irish Parliament Representatives to the European Convention.
-After resigning from the Dil ireann in 2004, he became the European Union Ambassador to the USA.
+After resigning from the Dail Eireann in 2004, he became the European Union Ambassador to the USA.

 - Comite d’Honneur of the Institute of European Affairs, member